Teens in the Driver Seat® is a peer-to-peer safety program for America’s youth.

 On a per-mile driven basis, teens are eight times more likely to die in their first six months of driving than adults.
 The majority of teen passenger deaths happen when another teenager is driving.
 For every American teen killed in a car crash, about 100 more are injured.

-Besides the human tragedy of teen deaths, the societal costs of these crashes amount to $30 billion per year for the nation.
+Besides the human tragedy of teen deaths, the societal costs of these crashes amount to $30 billion per year for the United States.

 Most people don’t know why.